-- Funds will generally not be awarded to support conference attendance to present research
+- Funds are generally not awarded to support conference attendance to present research

 - Funds must be used, reimbursed, and reported by June 1, 2015.

 - A brief report detailing the impact of the experience on the students is required.
 Photos documenting the experience are appreciated.

-Please see the faculty & staff application (.docx) for exact proposal requirements.
+Please see the faculty & staff application (.pdf) for exact proposal requirements.
 If you have trouble with the file, please make sure you have the latest version of Adobe on your machine.
 Proposals should: